yyuu/fabric_deploy/README.md

 ## Usage

-this recipe is just a template for basic deploy procedures. you may need to override your own tasks in your fabfile.py.
+This recipe is just a template for basic deploy procedures.
+You may need to override your own tasks in your fabfile.py.

-initialize directory structure for "development" stage.
+Initialize directory structure for "development" stage.

     % fab development deploy.setup

-deploy application to "development" stage.
+Deploy application to "development" stage.

     % fab development deploy

-rollback to previously deployed application.
+Rollback to previously deployed application.

     % fab development deploy.rollback

-clean up old applications.
+Clean up old applications.

     % fab development deploy.cleanup

+## Privilege configurations

+This recipe assumes that you can ssh by user named "deploy" and "app" by default.

+* deploy (user)
+** Used for application deployment.
+** Belongs same group as app.
+** sudo(8) should be granted without password.
+* app (runner)
+** Used for running applications
+** Belongs same group as deploy.
+** No sudo(8) required.

+You can change these names by overriding "user" and "runner" options.

 ## Examples

-this is a sample tasks for multistage deployment ("development" and "production"). uses "supervisor" for service management.
+Following is a sample tasks for multistage deployment ("development" and "production").

-following exapmle consists from 2 files of "./fabfile/\__init\__.py" and "./fabfile/deploy.py".
+Uses "supervisord" for service management.
+This exapmle consists from 2 files.

-* "./fabfile/\__init\__.py"
-** basic configuration for deployment
+* ./fabfile/\__init\__.py - Basic configuration for deployment
-* "./fabfile/deploy.py"
-** overridden tasks for your deployment
+* ./fabfile/deploy.py - Overridden tasks for your deployment

-"./fabfile/\__init\__.py"
+./fabfile/\__init\__.py

     from fabric.api import *
     from fabric_deploy import options